danielaLopes/SEC-A24_Announcement_Server/README.md

 - client/src/main/resources/crypto/client3_keystore.jks

 - All KeyStore and Entry password to be "password"
-- All Entry alias to be "ola"
+- All Entry alias to be "alias"

 ### Client Unit tests
 - focus on the client application functionalities and UI